lucianoengdev/Investimentos_x_Acidentes/README.md

 - documented analysis scripts in `analysis/`;
 - reusable data-processing and visualization functions in `src/`;
 - a technical article about fatal crashes, investment and roadway safety;
-- a future optional machine learning extension at occurrence level.
+- an optional machine learning extension at occurrence level.

 The main analytical metric is: